speechly/react-ui/index.md

 Notifications can be cleared either programmatically or by tapping on them.

   >
-  > Use Notifications to provide voice usage hints and feedback, especially if the app is unable to respond to the user's utterance
+  > Use Notifications to provide utterance examples and feedback, especially when the app is unable to respond to the user's utterance
   >

 ### Installation